 Establishing common ground early on is crucial for maintaining open and healthy dialogue.
 In the event of a roommate conflict, the roommate agreement will serve as a tool to engage in respectful communication when seeking resolution.
 However, if an ongoing issue persists, our staff is here to provide mediation, support, and assistance in exploring alternative solutions.

-After move-in, many students are eager to make new friends, so do not hesitate to introduce yourself and engage with others using the various online platforms.
-It is important to get to know those around you, even in a virtual setting.
-Your RA will assist in introducing you to your community through various online resources, so be sure to check your email and other communications for updates.
-Additionally, you can meet people at your online floor/building meetings and participate in virtual activities that will be organized.
+After move-in, many students are eager to make new friends, so do not hesitate to introduce yourself and engage with others in your community.
+It is important to get to know those around you, and create your new home away from home.
+Your RA will assist in introducing you to your community through fellow residents, so be sure to check your email and other communications for updates.
+Additionally, you can meet people at your online floor/building meetings and participate in activities and events that will be organized.
 By actively engaging with your UCF experience, finding your community and getting involved, you can make the most out of your time here.
 HRL is dedicated to the success and well-being of all our residential students.

 If you see something, say something